Catherine Jagiellon: Religious policy

-After having become queen, she attracted international attention as a Catholic queen in a Protestant nation, with the position of being able to introduce a counter reformation.
+After having become queen, she attracted international attention as a Catholic queen in a Protestant nation, with the position of being able to introduce the Counter-Reformation.
 In the Papal curia in Rome, she was seen as a Catholic in heretic surroundings.

 The same year she became queen, her Polish adviser coadjutor Martin Kromer encouraged her to convert John III to Catholicism.
 She answered that she was willing, but that the monarch and the public would not accept it.
-Cardinal Commendone asked her sister, the Polish queen Anna Jagiellon, to support her in her religious-political task, and through Anna, she made contact with the Papal Curia in Rome.
-A conflict arose between Catherine and Pope Pius V after it became known that she had received the communion "sub utraque", something which had been banned in the Trident meeting and since then regarded as a sign of heresy.
-In 1572, she asked for two papal advisers, and was given the Polish Jesuit Johan Herbst as her confessor.
+Cardinal Commendone asked her sister, the Queen of Poland Anna Jagiellon, to support her in her religious-political task, and through Anna, she made contact with the Papal Curia in Rome.
+A conflict arose between Catherine and Pope Pius V after it became known that she had received the communion "sub utraque", something which had been banned in the Council of Trent and since then regarded as a sign of heresy.
+In 1572, she asked for two papal advisers and was given the Polish Jesuit Johan Herbst as her confessor.
 From 1572, Queen Catherine was in direct contact with Cardinal Stanislaus Hosius, who declared that he would serve as her support and ally in the work of counter-reformation in Sweden and her messenger to the Pope.